ondrej-rafaj/FTLocationManager/README.md

 ###Additional configuration

-You can customize behavior of `FTLocationManager` using some properties, but you do not generally need to to this as it has uses reasonable default values.
+You can customize behavior of `FTLocationManager` using few properties, but you do not generally need to do this as it uses reasonable default values.

 ####maxErrorsCount
-Manager automatically skips few first received error in order to really get some location.
+Manager automatically skips few first received errors in order to really get some location.

-Default value: 3 errors (handler block with error will be fired on 3rd error returned by internal `CLLocationManager`
+Default value: 3 errors (handler block with error will be called on 3rd error returned by internal `CLLocationManager`

 ####errorTimeout
 Manager automatically uses timeout to make sure handler block will be really called in some reasonable time from requesting the location.

-Default value: 3s (if the internal `CLLocationManager` does not give any location in 3s from calling `updateLocationWithCompletionHandler:`, handler block will be called with custom error with `FTLocationManagerErrorDomain` domain)
+Default value: 3s (if the internal `CLLocationManager` does not give any location in 3s from calling `updateLocationWithCompletionHandler:`, handler block will be called with custom error with `FTLocationManagerErrorDomain` domain and `FTLocationManagerErrorCodeTimedOut` status code)

 ##Implementation details